Nizith/Taskify/README.md

 # Taskify
-A To Do web applocation assesment
+A To Do web application assesment